syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

+N> Underlying collection won't get updated when any data operations like sorting, grouping is performed.
+The order will be maintained only in DisplayItems of data source.
+When drag and drop between groups, the value of the property in which grouping is performed gets updated in data object.

-N> Updating items order is not applicable in the underlying collection if grouping is enabled.
+Updating items order is not applicable in the underlying collection if grouping is enabled.
 Because, order of the `DisplayItems` of the DataSource and underlying collection is different.

 ## Delete item when dropping in particular view